Sustainable Practices

 Student Benefits

-Our wellbeing and the future of our children depend CSU graduates who can help ensure we continue to have access to basic life sustaining resources and that our and the health of the planet is protected.
-As nations look to reduce carbon emissions, mitigate against extreme weather events, develop technologies of the future, and ensure future generations have the same opportunities we currently enjoy, sustainable practices are becoming increasingly important.
-Many businesses, governments and organisations are looking for graduates who can help facilitate this transition.
+Our wellbeing and that of our future generations depends on our ability to implement sustainable approaches and practices in organisations and all other other aspects of life.
+As our future leaders and contributors to a world worth living in, Charles Sturt graduates will help ensure we continue to have access to basic life sustaining resources and that the health of the planet is protected.
+As nations look to reduce carbon emissions, mitigate against extreme weather events, develop technologies of the future, and ensure future generations have the same opportunities we currently enjoy, knowledge and skills to apply sustainable practices are critically important.
+Embedding sustainability in our curriculum enable students to develop and apply sustainability knowledge and values in their field.
+Organisations and governments are looking for graduates who can help facilitate this transition.

 Scaffolding